wdevore/RISC-V-RV32I-MultiCycle/simulation/ranger_microcode/readme.md

 # Microcode
 This version splits the ControlMatrixCSRs.sv into basically two parts.
-If moves many of the combinational statements out of the main combincational behavioural block and refactors the **Decode** and **Execute** states.
+If moves many of the combinational statements out of the main combinational behavioural block and refactors the **Decode** and **Execute** states.

 ## Reset
 This state sequence stays the same.
 All of the signals it changes are ORed with the respective ROM signals.